Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 The member had lived in the US, and I made a reference to that.
 The request could probably be a little less centered on the surfer and concentrate more on the host.
 Nonetheless, the host accepted this request and I ended up having a lot of fun hanging out with them!

-Remember to be genuine in your requests and from the host's perspective.
+Remember to be genuine in your requests and consider things from the host's perspective.

 Closing thoughts